TOURISTS PERFORMING THE UNPREDICTABLE: THE INFLUENCE OF THE SCRIPT, STAGE AND SOCIAL INTERACTION ON NORTHERN LIGHTS ACTIVITIES IN NORTHERN NORWAY

 UiT Norges arktiske universitet

-Andersen, Ellen F. (Master thesis; Mastergradsoppgave, 2008-06-03)Most studies of nest site selection by northern goshawk, Accipiter gentilis, have been done in mixed – or coniferous forests, and emphasis has been put on the importance of large trees and relatively intact, old forest ...
+Andersen, Ellen F. (Master thesis; Mastergradsoppgave, 2008-06-03)Most studies of nest site selection by northern goshawk, Accipiter gentilis, have been done in mixed – or coniferous forests, and emphasis has been put on the importance of large trees and relatively intact, old forest stands for nesting sites.
+However, goshawks in northern Norway are found in birch forests characterized by relatively small trees and a high natural level of fragmentation.
+In this ...